-This Departmental Paper was prepared by IMF staff under the supervision of Juha Kähkönen and Mark Horton, consisting of a team led by Peter Kunzel and including Phil de Imus, Edward Gemayel, Risto Herrala, Alexei Kireyev, and Farid Talishli (all Middle East and Central Asia department).
-Rayah Al Farah, Yufei Cai and Jimmy Hatem provided excellent research assistance.
-The authors thank MCD colleagues and other IMF departments for helpful comments and suggestions and are grateful to Kadia Kebet for production assistance and Cooper Allen, Houda Berrada, and Joe Procopio for editing.
+This Departmental Paper was prepared by IMF staff under the supervision of Juha Kähkönen and Mark Horton.
+The team was led by Peter Kunzel and included Phil de Imus, Edward Gemayel, Risto Herrala, Alexei Kireyev, and Farid Talishli (all Middle East and Central Asia Department [MCD]).
+Rayah Al Farah, Yufei Cai, and Jimmy Hatem provided excellent research assistance.
+The authors thank MCD colleagues and other IMF departments for helpful comments and suggestions, and are grateful to Kadia Kebet for production assistance and to Cooper Allen, Houda Berrada and Joe Procopio for editing.